Multilingual CheckList: Generation and Evaluation

-As described in the main paper, the red box of Figure \ref{fig:pipeline} shows the pipeline of the entire AMCG process.
-Here (again assuming En and Hi to be the source and target languages), we briefly recap the pipeline for ease of exposition.
+We first briefly recap the pipeline of TEA for ease of exposition.
 We start with an En template and corresponding terminals created by a human expert, and generate a set of examples by substituting the non-terminals with their appropriate terminals.
 We then translate the examples to Hi using an Automatic Machine Translation system (such as Azure cloud Translator).
 Then we extract Hi template(s), terminal(s) and non-terminal(s) from the Hi examples.
 The process of extracting Hi templates are repeated for each of the En templates, providing us a (tentative) CheckList for Hi.
-Here, we describe in detail the AMCG algorithm that extracts Hi templates (along with Hi terminal words) from the Hi examples.
+Here, we describe in detail the TEA algorithm that extracts Hi templates (along with Hi terminal words) from the Hi examples.
 First we discuss our approach to extract potential set of terminal words, i.e., we group a set of words (terminals) and give them a symbol/name (non-terminal).
 Then we extract the templates using the terminals and non-terminals that are extracted in previous step.
 Towards the end of this section, we briefly discuss the scalability issues and the approximations that we used to make it more scalable.